Will a Handwritten Agreement Hold Up In Court?

 Even though most small business owners utilize printed contracts when dealing with employees, sales, vendors, and clients, they still sometimes use handwritten agreements.
 It typically comes down to the practicality of writing a contract or multiple contracts out by hand, which is often why printed contracts take precedence.

-Can You Hand Write a Legal Document to Hold Up in Court?
+Does a Signed Agreement Hold Up in Court?

 The reason why it is often recommended to have lawyer's draft agreements is that they know the legal requirements and statutes that the court is looking for the agreement to be valid.